 Copyright is Bullshit.
 Intellectual Property is Bullshit.

 The conclusion is simple.
 When data exists on a computer that you own, you own that data.
 Data is not a tangible thing, it’s instructions written on a piece of paper, in this case a magnetic or electronic disk, and that paper belongs to you.
-If I write a poem on your $100 bill, that doesn’t transfer ownership of the $100 bill to me, and the same logic applies to the storage device in your computer or your head.
+If I write a poem on your $100 bill, that doesn’t transfer ownership of the $100 bill to me, and the same logic is true for the storage device in your computer or your head.

 Copyright is bullshit.
 Intellectual property is bullshit.
 Stop treating them as anything more than bullshit.
-This puts creators in a dangerous place, so make sure they don’t starve and die.
+This puts creators in a dangerous place, which obligates us socially, not legally, to ensure they don’t starve and die.